Urbanoid/grant-framework/applications/Neutronix.md

 > <br />
 > <br />
 > Compliance Readiness Services
-- Launch Neutronix as a trusted compliance consultant for tokenization and stablecoin strategy for Canadian credit unions
+- Launch Neutronix as a trusted compliance consultant for tokenization and stablecoin strategy for Canadian CUs

 > <br />